 While this theory has some appealing features, it also has some problems.
-First is a specific problem in what it says about English: class II suffix words should be prosodically similar to compounds.
+The first is a problematic claim about English: class II suffix words should be prosodically similar to compounds.
 Lowenstamm even marks -less as having secondary stress, móneylèss.
 But single-root words of this sort are different from compounds, and it is not clear how this theory would derive such differences (see §5.1.1).
 A second problem has been noted in the literature (§5.2.2): most affixes do not show the sort of categorial flexibility that inspires this approach.
 Third, it is not clear how this theory would derive some of the root-affix asymmetries listed in §3: in languages like Quechua, which has many suffixes, roots (traditionally construed) are robustly distinguished in shape and segmental content.
 Removing this distinction takes away the theoretical means of accounting for the differences.
-Finally, I show in (§5.1.2) that the morphosyntactic differences exploited for essentially diacritic purposes in this account have testable correlates in Russian, but without the phonological asymmetries the account predicts.
+Finally, I show in §5.1.2 that the morphosyntactic differences exploited in this theory have testable correlates in Russian, but without the predicted phonological asymmetries.